yangjunyan/solution-cs229-ps-2018/README.md

 # solution-cs229-ps-2018
-My solution to Stanford Machine Learning course, CS229(Fall 2018)'s problemsets.
+My solution to problemsets of Stanford course CS229, Machine Learning (Fall 2018).

 The training set of ps4 is too big to upload so I deleted it.